ryan-l-robinson/ryan-l-robinson.github.io/_posts/2021-03-02-microsoft-ignite-news-day.md

 This was the key product in the opening keynote.
 Many of us have now spent most of a year straight only communicating with our coworkers through screens.
 Together Mode in Teams certainly helped as it showed everybody together – it’s less cognitive load and does make it feel just a little bit like you’re together – but it’s still staring at a flat screen.
 But what if instead we all entered a shared virtual reality or augmented reality space, where we could still access our shared resources like files from our Microsoft 365?
 That would be a significant improvement to the meeting from home experience.
 [Microsoft Mesh promises that kind of future](https://www.cnet.com/news/microsoft-mesh-will-teleport-you-in-ar-and-vr-to-play-with-others-across-lots-of-devices/).

-<figure class="wp-block-embed is-type-video is-provider-youtube wp-block-embed-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper"><div class="nv-iframe-embed"><iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="675" loading="lazy" src="https://www.youtube.com/embed/Jd2GK0qDtRg?feature=oembed" title="Introducing Microsoft Mesh" width="1200"></iframe></div></div></figure>Mesh is a platform, not a specific product at this point.
+<iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" loading="lazy" src="https://www.youtube.com/embed/Jd2GK0qDtRg?feature=oembed" title="Introducing Microsoft Mesh"></iframe>Mesh is a platform, not a specific product at this point.
 It allows developers to create applications where we can share holograms and appear as avatars speaking to each other.
 They didn’t promise any particular implementation of this technology, but along with the meeting idea they did also have some fun like playing Pokemon Go in the park with your HoloLens headset on.

 ## Microsoft Teams